 Enter basic information like your name, address, and last four digits of your Social Security number.
 Within a few seconds, a list of the best credit card options that you are most likely to get approved will be presented to you.

-Because your credit score isn’t affected by looking at the CardMatch™ tool, you can look often.
+You can look often because your credit score isn’t affected by looking at the CardMatch™ tool.
 But I wouldn’t recommend checking every day, as nothing will change that quickly.

-If you’re on the hunt for a card and you know that your score is adequate for the credit card you want, log in to CardMatch every few weeks until you find the right offer.
+If you’re searching for a card and know your score is adequate for the credit card you want, log in to CardMatch every few weeks until you find the right offer.

 Does the CardMatch Tool share all of my options?